minhhienvo368/reviews-game/README.md

 ## Project: Deploy a web app game reviews

 This project is to practice on deployment.
 We got the data from customer in json format.
-We need to process the data by using some analytical methods for data visualization, model deployment and deliver the insights about how games got reviews.
+We need to tranfer the data into Sql, and using some analytical methods for data visualization, then using Heroku for as a deployed method.
+The user interface should deliver the insights, overviews about how games got reviews.

 ### Requirement:
   + Use Streamlit or Heroku to deloy your app